-How To Use Floor Shims for Leveling a Wood Subfloor
+How To Use Hardwood Floor Shims for Leveling a Wood Subfloor

-Is it time to replace an old floor in your home?
-Do you have a sloping floor or uneven spots on the floor right now?
+Is it time to replace the old hardwood flooring in your home?
+Do you have a sloping hardwood floor or uneven spots on the floor right now?

 When any rigid hardwood flooring covers a dip or hump, it will most likely come apart and cause gaps.
 One plank can rise above the next one creating a "lip" and tripping hazard.

-Easiklip solid oak floors are the easiest hardwood floor to install.
+Easiklip solid oak hardwood floors are the easiest hardwood floor to install.
 But before you do, you must check if the subfloor is flat and level.
 A stable and level subfloor is critical to having a beautiful, straight, and squeak-free floor.
-We will share some builder's tricks to level a subfloor depending on the cause and condition.
+In this post we will share some builder's tricks to level a subfloor depending on the cause and condition.

-Wood shims are the remedy to fix most floors that are out-of-level or out-of-plane.
+Wood shims are the remedy to fix most hardwood floors that are out-of-level or out-of-plane.

-Two Ways to Determine if the Floor is Uneven, And Why
+Two Ways to Determine if the Hardwood Floor is Uneven, And Why

 Possible Causes of the Floor's Unevenness